 We have expanded our curriculum to include more foundational learning as a basis for understanding.
 Work throughout the program may include finishing the interior of our outhouse, construction of a shade structure, experimenting with novel natural materials, finish carpentry, and practicing drylands restoration techniques.
 Our planned activities may change based on weather, material availability, changes in scheduling, etc.

-In addition to this hands-on education, presentations will be given on the various aspects of regenerative design and building including:
+In addition to this hands-on education, we will spend dedicated classroom time on the various aspects of regenerative design and building including but not limited to:

 Location